-Depending on qualifications, some students may qualify for a reduced tuition rate.
+All non-resident students qualify for a reduced tuition rate.
 Students who qualify will be automatically awarded the reduction upon admission to Millersville.
 There is no separate application process to be considered for this award.
-If you are a freshman applicant or transfer student residing outside of Pennsylvania, which includes our international students, you may be eligible for a reduced tuition rate if you have the following criteria:
+If you are a freshman applicant or transfer student residing outside of Pennsylvania, which includes our international students, you are eligible for a reduced tuition rate.